Ron Paul 2008 presidential campaign: Social networking

 In addition to his search popularity, Paul has become popular on a variety of social networking websites.
 On January 30, 2008, Paul had over 131,000 "friends" on MySpace, and was the Republican winner of the MySpace Presidential Primary in January 2008, with 37% of the votes.
 He also has a presence on Facebook, with over 58,000 people in a campaign-related group as of July 22, 2008.
 As of January 30, 2008, he received 10 percent of the votes in Facebook's Elections 2008 presidential poll, placing him first among Republicans and second among all candidates, behind Barack Obama (at 25%), but ahead of Hillary Clinton at 9%.

 Paul's YouTube channel is among the Top 40 most subscribed of all time, achieving 30,000 subscribers in December 2007.
 The Weekly Standard on December 10, 2007, reported: "To give an idea of Paul's viral velocity, if you hit "Rudy Giuliani" or "Mitt Romney" into YouTube's search engine, you'll turn up about 3,700 hits apiece.
-Do the same with "Ron Paul", and you'll be wading through 63,000 videos."
-The Ron Paul Girl is an internet video not originally generated from the campaign, but which received hundreds of thousands of viewings and is thought to have contributed materially to internet fund-raising.
+Do the same with "Ron Paul," and you'll be wading through 63,000 offerings."
+The "Ron Paul Girl" is an internet video not originally generated from the campaign, but which received hundreds of thousands of viewings and is thought to have contributed materially to internet fund-raising.
 Also, many World of Warcraft players have named themselves after Paul and staged an in-game support march.

 On January 30, 2008, he had the largest distributed grassroots organization on Meetup.com of all candidates, with almost 105,000 members in 1,600 Meetup groups, that collectively planned and held nearly 31,000 offline events to rally support (and raise money) for their candidate.
 In comparison, Barack Obama – who had the second largest Meetup organization among active candidates – had close to 5,000 members among 82 Meetup groups.

 Summed up by James Rainey of the Los Angeles Times, "Paulites tend to be tech-savvy, tired of traditional politics and suspicious of their government and the mainstream media.
 But after that, they defy categories...[consisting of] Democrats, Republicans, Libertarians, and Constitution Party followers uniting behind some or all of the Paul libertarian agenda – ending the war in Iraq, abolishing gun control laws, legalizing marijuana and dismantling big hunks of the U.S. government, especially the IRS and Federal Reserve system."

 Jack Cafferty observed that Paul's grassroots network is one "politicians dream about" and that no other candidate running had a base as dedicated or as vocal as Paul's.
 Paul also earned the attention of many sympathizers outside of the United States.